rachelriemersma/zodiac-demo-app/README.md

 # zodiac-demo-app
-A quick demo of  our in-progress zodiac app
+A quick demo of  our in-progress zodiac app.